ubco-cmps/data301_course/notes/labs.md

 ## OPTIONAL Labs

-These are somewhat more advanced topics that are no longer part of COSC 301, the labs are here if you'd like to explore them further.
+These are somewhat more advanced topics that are no longer part of DATA 301, the labs are here if you'd like to explore them further.

 | Lab             | Due Date | Link to Accept                                 | Solutions   |
 |-----------------|----------|------------------------------------------------|-------------|